Oceanside Family Law Attorneys

 Modification of Family Law Orders

-• Child support.
-If there is a substantial change, a parent can request modification to lower what they pay or increase what they receive.
+- Child support.
+If there is a substantial change, a parent can request a modification to lower what they pay or increase what they receive.
 A common reason is that the timeshare percentage has shifted, or one party has lost their job.

-• Child custody.
+- Child custody.
 The custody arrangement might become stale and actively hinder your ability to see your kids.
-We can request modification if one parent is endangering the children or work schedules interfere with contact.
+We can request modification if one parent is endangering the children or if work schedules interfere with contact.

-Judges do not rubber stamp these requests.
+Judges do not rubber-stamp these requests.
 Work with a law firm that understands how to convincingly argue that a substantial change warrants a modification.
+Our attorneys are experienced in family law modifications and work diligently to achieve the best possible outcome for our clients in family court.

 Resolving Disputes Amicably